avinash-chouhan/seg-mentor/README.md

 </div>

 ```
-purple shading - cars (segmented with GoogleNet-FCN)
+purple shading - cars (segmented with GoogleNet-FCN).
+Groovy psychedelic car - it's cool failure mode.
+We think is reflects the lack of images of car from above in the dataset.
 ```

-We embrace Tensorflow and specifically tf-slim API and classification nets implementation,
+We embrace the Tensorflow framework and specifically the tf-slim API (and associated pre-trained classification nets),
-<br>and offer a modular code supporting the classic FCN and various enhancements on top of it:
+<br>and offer a modular code for semantic segmentation based on the classic FCN meta-architecture.
+Our goal was to make it simple to allow:
- - Switching the base FE (feature extractor) out of imagenet-pretrained [slim-models selection](https://github.com/tensorflow/models/tree/master/research/slim)
+ - Choosing the base FE (feature extractor) from a selection of [pretrained models] (https://github.com/tensorflow/models/tree/master/research/slim)
  - Switching to more sophisticated decoding blocks (beyond s16, s8 skip connections and upsample)

 The main runner offers command-line params control of architecture along these lines -
  <br> as well as of training and preprocessing hyperparameters.

-We use ```tfrecords``` files and the new TF ```Datasets``` api for data feed, and contribute some nice train-time monitoring leveraging this api's advanced features;
+We use ```tfrecords``` files and the new TF ```Datasets``` api for data feeding, and contribute some nice monitoring leveraging this api's advanced features;
- the design should hopefully be easy to extend to other datasets (e.g. Cityscapes, COCO, etc.)
+ the design is (hopefully) easy to extend to other datasets (e.g. Cityscapes, COCO, etc.)

-We report results of PASCAL-VOC training with the original FCN based off several feature extractors (VGG16 as in original paper, lightweight "realtime" nets s.a.
-ResNet18, Mobilenet, etc.).
+We report results for several feature extractors using a classic FCN decoder.
+All nets were trained and tested on the Pascal VOC dataset.

-Now, sure, the state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN, and there are many nets which are both faster (some claiming "real-time" - but that depends on HW of course), and with better accuracy.
+Now, sure, the state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN paper, and there are many nets which are both faster (some claiming "real-time" - but that depends on HW of course), and with better accuracy.
+We do plan to implement some of those over our framework down the line.

-<br>However, understanding is still lacking, (even as the researchers do take care to perform ablation studies on their brand new nets), e.g.
+However, there is lot of terra incognita even before going to SoA architectures, and it may be a good idea to use the simplest decent one ("w.o. bells & whistles") one in these studies:

  - ***What's the influence of the base Feature Extractor (FE)?
-   To which extent the relative classification performance of pre-trained (.e.g ImageNet) FE is a predictor of the relative accuracy of a segmentation net using it, per same meta-architecture?
-   What will be a good predictor?
-Can one design a FE specifically for downstream segmentation usage?***
+   <br>To which extent does the performance of a FE on a classfication task correlate with its performance on a segmentation task? is this meta-architecture dependent?
+Can one design a FE specifically for segmentation usage?***
- - ***Do specific FEs play better with specific training hyperparams, or specific decode-path enhancements?***
+ - ***Since we use pre-trained models, are the optimal training hyper-parameters sensitve to choice of FE?***
- - ***How to design simple, effective and efficient decoder blocks for seg' nets using lightweight (e.g. mobilenet) FEs***
+ - ***How to design simple, effective and efficient decoder blocks for seg' nets using lightweight (e.g. mobilenet) FEs?***
- - ***Beyond mIoU - how deeper vectorial performance metrics (e.g. per class, per object size) depend on FE or architecture in general.
-    What about (..robustness to..) various failure modes?
-How that could be controlled?***
+ - ***Does the failure mode of the net depend more on FE used or on meta-architecture?
+How can this be quantified (as opposed to stamp-collecting visual examples)***
- - ***What about practical issues? how robust are the mIoU numbers to exact freeze point of training, test subset, etc.?***
+ - ***Practical issues - how robust are the mIoU numbers to exact freeze point of training, test subset, etc.?***

 In addition, discussion of practical issues are hard to come by.
 E.g. how to monitor training, how to estimate the actual variance/"error-bars" around the reported numbers, what failure modes (possibly critical for certain application) are there and how the net can be architected/trained to handle them - or maybe handled at inference time by multiscale testing, etc.